Coen Hess: 2021

 In June, Hess was 18th man for the Queensland State of Origin squads for both Games I and II.
 In Game III, he was rushed into the side as 19th man.
-At seasons end, he was named North Queensland's Paul Bowman medalist for club player of the year.

 2022

-In round 24 of the 2022 NRL season, Hess was sent to the sin bin during North Queensland's 20-10 loss against South Sydney.

-Hess played a total of 23 games for North Queensland in 2022 as the club reached the preliminary final before losing to Parramatta 24-20.
+Hess played a total of 23 games and scored 1 try for North Queensland in 2022 as the club reached the preliminary final before losing to Parramatta 24-20.

+2023

+Hess played a total of 24 games and scored 2 tries for North Queensland in the 2023 NRL season as the club finished 11th on the table.

+2024

+Hess was ruled out of the entire season after suffering an ACL injury in a trial match in the pre-season.
+In May 2024, Hess has re-signed with the club on a three year extension.

+2025

+Hess played 21 matches for North Queensland in the 2025 NRL season as the club finished 12th on the table.